trivago/gollum/docs/src/gen/formatter/extractjson.rst

 **Field**

-  Defines the JSON key to extract.If the field does not exist an empty string is returned.
+  Defines the JSON key to extract.
+If the field does not exist an empty string is returned.
 Field paths can be defined in a format accepted by tgo.MarshalMap.Path.
   By default this parameter is set to "".